 The educational "Rounds" format at the Institute provide students, faculty, alumni, and staff with an opportunity to engage in interprofessional dialogue on important issues that advance a compassionate approach to patient care.
 Participants are invited to engage in self-reflections and reflective dialogue with their peers.

 Schwartz Center Education Rounds will be held four times in 2016-2017.
 The theme is overcoming cultural barriers to care.
 The first Rounds, presented on September 26, 2016, covered "Overcoming Linguistic Barriers to Care."
 The second Rounds, presented on November 28, 2016, covered "Reconciling Western and Non-Western Medicine."
-The third Rounds, scheduled for February 27, 2017, will be on "Providing Care to Transgender Patients."
-The fourth Rounds, scheduled for April 10, 2017, will be on "Navigating the Health Care Workplace Hierarchy."
+The third Rounds, presented on February 27, 2017, covered "Providing Care to Transgender Patients."
+The fourth Rounds, scheduled for April 10, 2017, will be on "Navigating Hierarchy Among Health Professionals."